Kirk Douglas: Style and philosophy of acting

 For most of his career, Douglas enjoyed good health and what seemed like an inexhaustible supply of energy.
 He attributed much of that vitality to his childhood and pre-acting years: "The drive that got me out of my hometown and through college is part of the makeup that I utilize in my work.
 It's a constant fight, and it's tough."
 His demands on others, however, were an expression of the demands he placed on himself, rooted in his youth.
 "It took me years to concentrate on being a human being—I was too busy scrounging for money and food, and struggling to better myself."

-Actress Lee Grant, who acted with him and later filmed a documentary about him and his family, notes that even after he achieved worldwide stardom, his father would not acknowledge his success.
-He said "nothing.
-Ever."
-Douglas's wife, Anne, similarly attributes the energy he devotes to acting to his tough childhood:
+Actress Lee Grant, who acted with him and later filmed a documentary about him and his family, noted that even after he achieved worldwide stardom, his father would not acknowledge his success.
+Douglas's wife, Anne, similarly attributed the energy he devoted to acting to his tough childhood:

 He was reared by his mother and his sisters and as a schoolboy he had to work to help support the family.
 I think part of Kirk's life has been a monstrous effort to prove himself and gain recognition in the eyes of his father ...
 Not even four years of psychoanalysis could alter the drives that began as a desire to prove himself.

-Douglas has credited his mother, Bryna, for instilling in him the importance of "gambling on yourself", and he kept her advice in mind when making films.
+Douglas credited his mother, Bryna, for instilling in him the importance of "gambling on yourself", and he kept her advice in mind when making films.
 Bryna Productions was named in her honor.
 Douglas realized that his intense style of acting was something of a shield: "Acting is the most direct way of escaping reality, and in my case it was a means of escaping a drab and dismal background."